DOWNLOAD BLACKROCK FOR STARSECTOR 0.7.2a!Mod version 0.8.6 ChangelogNOTE: Requires GraphicsLib or ShaderLib by DarkRevenant. Download here.

 - Tap-fire the Rift Cannon from medium range to prevent inaccuracy.

 - You basically play this ship like you would an Enforcer, except you have worse PD, more mobility, and more flexibility in choice of armament.

-- The ULTIMATE SHRIMP MANEUVER is to Hammerclaw an enemy frig, wrecking it and flinging it into a bigger enemy ship.
+- Always try to Hammerclaw an enemy frig, wrecking it and flinging it into a bigger enemy ship.
 Even if it's not actually worth it.

 - Do not get surrounded.
 You have the tools to prevent it, so watch the enemy movement.
 From the front, nothing less than an Aurora or kinetic-heavy Dominator can threaten you.

-- Despite being a cruiser, the Nevermore is agile enough to catch a breather if it has to.
+- Despite being a cruiser, it's agile enough to catch a breather if it has to.
 Because of this, you can easily let loose a barrage of shots, retreat and vent, and then dive in when your weapons have cooled down.

-- If you need to line up a precise AM Lance shot, Burst Jet first so your ship will track the cursor more accurately.
+- If you need to line up a precise AM Lance shot, Burst Jet first so your ship will track more accurately.

 - PD is very good on the Stenos, because it gives you the freedom to lower shields more often, and thus fire more salvoes.
 You don't need a big gun in every slot, because you have a ship system that lets you have one gun do the duty of three.